Skip to main content Skip to main content

-Accessibility statement for Ministry of Justice Design System
+Accessibility statement for MOJ Design System

-• change colours, contrast levels and fonts
+• change colours, contrast levels and fonts using browser or device settings

-• navigate most of the website using speech recognition software
+• navigate most of the website using a keyboard or speech recognition software

 • listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

-We’ve also made the text as simple as possible to understand.
+We’ve also made the website text as simple as possible to understand.

 AbilityNet has advice on making your device easier to use if you have a disability.